Polloc and Govan Railway: Upgrading the line

 Dixon later built an ironworks a little to the west of the Govan coal pit, in the area immediately east of the point where Cathcart Road crosses the M74.
 From the flames issuing from the furnaces the works became known as Dixon's Blazes.
 The Govan coal pits had expanded with surface equipment over a wide area; the ironworks was connected to the pits by local tramways, but the coal and iron needed to transported further afield.
 The Govan Waggonway, with wooden rails and horse traction, was technologically inadequate.
 By 1830 railways using stone block sleepers and cast iron rails were well established technology, and Dixon commissioned Thomas Grainger and John Miller to design a conversion of his waggonway to a railway.
 Grainger and Miller had been responsible for several of the "coal railways" in central Scotland, notably the Monkland and Kirkintilloch Railway, opened in 1826.
 The track gauge was 4 ft 6in, which Grainger and Miller had adopted on most of the other lines.

-On 29 May 1830, the Polloc and Govan Railway was authorised as a public company by Act of Parliament, with capital of £10,000 and authorised borrowing of £5,000.
+On 29 May 1830, the Polloc and Govan Railway was authorised as a public company by an act of Parliament, the Polloc and Govan Railway Act 1830 (11 Geo.
+4 & 1 Will.
+4. c. lxii), with capital of £10,000 and authorised borrowing of £5,000.

 At the eastern end the terminal was in lands in the ownership of the Trustees of Hutcheson's Hospital, "whereby the fair advantage which the measure was calculated to produce might be secured to the institution".
 Robertson also shows a short westward spur from Eglinton Street towards Shields Bridge; this is referred to as the "Polloc Estate branch" by Robertson.
 The total length of the lines authorised was 0.85 miles (main line) and 0.34 miles (branches), a total of nearly 2 km.

 The line opens

-The line opened on 22 August 1840,"from Rutherglen to the Broomielaw Harbour", after two further Acts were obtained (in 1831 and 1837) authorising considerably more capital: £36,000 in share value.
+The line opened on 22 August 1840, "from Rutherglen to the Broomielaw Harbour", after two further acts of Parliament were obtained, the Polloc and Govan Railway Act 1831 (1 & 2 Will.
+4. c. lviii) and the Polloc and Govan Railway Act 1837 (7 Will.
+4 & 1 Vict. c. cxviii), authorising considerably more capital: £36,000 in share value.
 Cobb suggests that the 1840 opening was from Polmadie Bridge, i.e. Dixon's ironworks and coalpits, with an eastward extension to a station at Rutherglen in 1842.